 of Baltimore in 1884, the bishops ordered the use of the Baltimore Catechism.
-The Baltimore Catechism was a basic textbook of religious nearly everywhere in the United States, right up until the time of the Second Vatican Council (1962-1965).
+The Baltimore Catechism was a basic textbook of religious instruction that was used nearly everywhere in the United States, right up until the time of the Second Vatican Council (1962-1965).